EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 # Troubleshooting

+### CBE is still using its own main camera

+On the exact supported **CBE 2.0** archive, check BC's **CAMERA AUTHORITY → BC PRIORITY** and enable the desired BC phase.
+EXTERNAL deliberately releases idle, COOPERATIVE with CBE CAMERA ON deliberately releases the main camera, and BC DISABLED yields completely.
+Keep Boss Intro, Auto Battle Flow and Double Battles OFF for the validated configuration.
+CBE 1.8.4 retains its older CAMERA OFF requirement; an unverified newer provider may not match the source-checked adapter.

+### PiP still has its old rounded frame after updating

+That is deliberate preference preservation.
+Open **SECOND VIEW PIP...**, select **FRAME STYLE → COLOSSEUM**, then **PIP BORDER → COLOSSEUM GREY**.
+There is no need to reset all settings or install a different UI.

 ### My Pokémon looks camera-locked or faces the wrong way

 First check **4-WAY SPRITE VIEW → DYNAMIC** on a supported flat-card path.
 Older advice to force particular back/front settings is not the general BC model anymore; validated Dynamic adapters should normally own the camera-relative choice themselves.